-Yes, some stores, such as Hobby Lobby, Home Depot and Hallmark really do put out their Christmas decorations in the middle of summer, the Chicago Tribune reports.
-And though those who detest this practice are the most vocal, about 40 percent of shoppers start crossing items off their holiday lists before Halloween.
-So there really is a desire for this.
+Yes, some stores, such as Hobby Lobby, Home Depot and Hallmark, really do put out their Christmas decorations in the middle of summer, the Chicago Tribune reports.
+Although those who detest this practice are the most vocal, around 40% of shoppers start crossing items off their holiday list before Halloween.
+So as much as people complain, there really is a market for this.

-Parents, grandparents and all of those worried older folks will always beg for their loved ones and children not to get them anything too lavish this holiday season.
+Parents, grandparents and worried older folks will often beg their loved ones and children to not get them anything lavish this holiday season.
 It’s a bit awkward because this feels like a comment on the state of your finances and you know how much they’ll end up spending on you.
-But hey!
-They asked…
+But hey, they asked…

-For people who really get mad about political correctness, some folks sure are obsessed with Christmas.
-Never mind that there are over 10 holidays in December for the world’s various religions, it’s all about Christmas for the people who say this phrase.
-Whether you say “Merry Christmas” or “Happy Holidays,” it’s all about being kind to one another this winter.
+Some folks sure are obsessed with Christmas.
+Whether you say “Merry Christmas” or “Happy holidays,” it’s all about being kind to one another this winter.

 Trying to think of what to get for people as gifts can be incredibly difficult, but it’s only around the holidays that you hear people begging for ideas.
 It’s hard to be surprised when you offer up an itemized list for Christmas, but at least you saved someone the head-scratching.

 Yes?
 No?
 Sometimes.
 Though this is meant to be a cheeky question about whether or not you made the “naughty” or “nice” list, there’s no real answer.
-And nobody ever asks about your morality on your birthday, do they?
+Nobody ever asks about your morality on your birthday, do they?

-The holiday season coincides with the end of every calendar year, so when in discussion about your life over the past 12 months, expect this phrase to pop up with everyone you talk to.
-Especially at New Year’s Eve, you’re bound to hear people talking about how grateful they are the year is over, even though the next year will just be more of the same.
+The holiday season coincides with the end of the calendar year, so when in discussion about your life over the past 12 months, expect this phrase to pop up with everyone you talk to.
+Especially around New Year’s Eve, you’re bound to hear people talking about how grateful they are the year is over, even though the next year will just be more of the same.

 This slightly whimsical spin on “What did you get for Christmas?” taps into the spirit of the holidays, but if you’re older than 10, it just feels cheesy.
 You can easily have this conversation without making it feel childish.

-Wander in to any pack of men during the holiday season, and you’re sure to hear them singing the praises of “Die Hard,” an action movie that just so happens to take place during Christmas.
-Choosing this 1988 Bruce Willis film as your favorite holiday-time watch is the ultra-masculine choice, because the manliest men would never actually admit aloud that they prefer “Elf.”
+“Die Hard,” is an action movie that just so happens to take place during Christmas.
+Choosing this 1988 Bruce Willis film as your favorite holiday-time watch is a bold choice.

 It’s hard to find the perfect gift for anyone at any time of the year, but there’s an added pressure during the holidays.
 Luckily, there’s the gift receipt to make returns easy for all involved.

 Is this a compliment?
 A mildly rude statement?
-The jury is still out on that one.
-But telling someone they look festive instead of handsome, pretty or simply “nice” is really only appropriate when one is wearing a Santa hat, ugly sweater and a string of lights.
+The jury is still out on that one, but telling someone they look festive instead of handsome, pretty or simply “nice” is really only appropriate when one is wearing a Santa hat, ugly sweater and string lights.

 OK, sure.
-People will go for a walk any time of the year.
-But what could drive someone to excuse themselves from a warm home to wander out into the biting cold and show?
+People will go for a walk at any time of the year, but what could drive someone to excuse themselves from a warm home to wander out into the biting cold and snow?
 Family.
 Yes, getting out of the house after a big holiday dinner and taking a stroll through the neighborhood is a perfect way to deal with holiday houseguests.

-Walking isn’t the only way to escape some of the more irritating members of your family during the holidays.
-You can also grab some folks you actually get along with and go for a nice long drive.
-As you listen to some Christmas music, go on a mini road trip to check out the best holiday light displays in your state.
+Walking isn’t the only way to escape some of your family during the holidays.
+As you listen to Christmas music, go on a mini road trip to check out the best holiday light displays in your state.

 You’d think that the snide comments about going for seconds of stuffing would be left at the Thanksgiving table, but you’ll hear plenty of this chatter during the Christmas season too.
 But don’t worry what other people think.
-Go for that extra-large Christmas tree sugar cookie.
-The holidays only come but once a year, after all!
+Go for that extra-large mitten-shaped sugar cookie.
+The holidays only come but once a year, after all.

 Sometimes it can feel like Christmas has lost any religious meaning and is all about the gifts.
-And while December 25 is a major Christian holiday, Christmastime is also about being with friends and loved ones and showing them how much you care.
-And those Christmas gifts on store shelves in the fall are actually a good thing!
-They help people to budget their holiday.
-So if it bothers you, just move on.
+While Dec.
+25 is a major Christian holiday, Christmastime is also about being with friends and loved ones and showing them how much you care.

-Holiday travel is stressful; there’s no ifs, ands or buts about it.
-So as your relatives fly across the country to visit, they’re sure to say the airport they flew out of (and then in to) was a zoo.
+Holiday travel is stressful; there are no ifs, ands or buts about it.
+So as your relatives fly across the country to visit, they’re sure to say the airport they flew out of (and then into) was a zoo.
 Maybe they should have looked up the busiest travel days of the year and known to avoid them.
 That’s a common mistake travelers make during the holidays.

-It’s not often that people wish for cold weather and piles of snow.
-But then there is Christmas Day.
-Thanks to Bing Crosby, we’ve all been dreaming of an idyllic white Christmas for decades now.
+It’s not often that people wish for cold weather and piles of snow, but then Dec.
+25 rolls around.
+Thanks to Bing Crosby, we’ve all been dreaming of a place “where the treetops glisten and children listen to hear sleigh bells in the snow.”
 Luckily, there are some destinations that practically guarantee a white Christmas.